 The Victorian Era was the height of decorum and etiquette.
-A well schooled hostess would know the proper placement of a vast array of serving utensils, dishes, cutlery and glassware.
+A well schooled hostess would know the proper placement of a vast array of serving utensils, dishes, cutlery, and glassware.

 Electricity was not installed in the majority of American homes until around 1920.
-The abundant use of white linen, crystal and silver was prized not only for its beauty, but also for its reflective abilities of candlelight.
+The abundant use of white linen, crystal, and silver was prized not only for its beauty but also for its reflective abilities of candlelight.

 A lady often had a silver pattern that was easily distinguishable as “hers”.
 Family silver was talked about in hushed tones and kept under lock and key in wool flannel drawers to prevent tarnishing.

 This layout would have been for a simple meal.
 A breakfast or lunch.
-Dinner might include additional plates, bowls, glassware and silverware.
+Dinner might include additional plates, bowls, glassware, and silverware.

 Also known as an era of romance it was not uncommon for small books of poetry, individual nosegays, and chocolate to grace each place setting.
 Each would have been selected based on the level of the relationship.
-Everything had meaning.
+Everything had a special meaning.

 (You can find the Victorian Candy Cones HERE.)